Drug information

 Status: This study is currently recruiting participants.

-Purpose: The purpose of this trial is to evaluate the safety and efficacy of an FDC containing doravirine/islatravir as compared to Biktarvy in treatment-naive participants.23
+Purpose: The purpose of this trial is to evaluate the safety and efficacy of an FDC containing doravirine/islatravir as compared to Biktarvy in treatment-naive participants.26

-Additional trials evaluating doravirine/islatravir for HIV treatment are being conducted, including:
+Additional trials evaluating doravirine/islatravir for HIV treatment have been or are being conducted, including:

 • MK-8591A-033 (NCT04776252): A Phase 3 rollover study evaluating the safety of doravirine/islatravir in adult and pediatric participants who received doravirine/islatravir in a previous clinical trial.
-This study is currently recruiting participants.
-(In December 2021, this study was placed on partial clinical hold.)8,25
+This study is ongoing, but not recruiting participants.
+(In December 2021, this study was placed on partial clinical hold.)8,29

 Islatravir for HIV prevention